 So I’m trying to dumb it down for my own benefit, and hopefully help you too!

-The yellow arrows show the Pinky Winky shrubs.
-We’ve got two more on the other side of this large bed as well.
+The arrows show the Pinky Winky shrubs, just one month after planting.
+There are two more planted on the other side of this large bed as well.

 How to prune Pinky Winky Hydrangeas the easy way!